 Players Love the Raven Queen: Over and over again in my games, people choose her as their patron deity.
 She is the goddess of death, fate and winter.
-The lore is spread out in a number of 4e books.
+The lore is spread out in a number of 4e books and she was recently updated in 5th edition.
 I decided to grab it all and put it in one concise blog post both for my own edification and for your convenience should you ever use her.

 I'll list the source and the information gleaned from it.
 There will be some overlapping and combining, as multiple sources tackle the same subjects.
 These are the publications I drew from for this article:

 - Her Role: The rest of the gods changed her job as god of death so that her duty was to safeguard a soul's passage from the natural world to whatever lay beyond.

 - She is also goddess of Fate and Winter

 - Grim Censer-Bearers: The article also cooks up different types of priests of the Raven Queen.
 My favorite are the grim censer-bearers.
 They are hulking priests who swing iron censers from which intoxicating blue smoke issues.